Postural Tachycardia Syndrome PoTS

 - Autoimmune conditions that have been associated with PoTS include systemic lupus erythematosus (SLE), Sjögren’s syndrome and antiphospholipid (Hughes') syndrome.

-- Other conditions associated with PoTS include sarcoidosis, multiple sclerosis, alcohol abuse, Lyme disease and cancer.
+- Other conditions associated with PoTS include sarcoidosis, multiple sclerosis, alcohol misuse, Lyme disease and cancer.

 What are the symptoms of postural tachycardia syndrome (PoTS)?